 5. Get three quotes from your tradespeople

 You’ve probably heard it a hundred times, but get at least three quotes from builders or tradespeople.
 You'll be surprised how much these quotes vary.

-Looking in your local paper, asking friends or family—putting the word out—and using an online quote service like Home Improvement Pages can be good ways to find good tradespersons.
+Looking in your local paper, asking friends or family—putting the word out—can be good ways to find good tradespersons.
+You could also try using an online quote service like Home Improvement Pages, opens in new window.

 6. Add 10 - 20% to your final budget as a contingency